-In this post (and accompanying video) I’m going to show you an easy way to create email templates in the latest version of Apple Mail (v 1.11) in macOS Mojave.
+In this post (and accompanying video) I will show you an easy way to create reusable email templates in the latest version of Apple Mail.
 And I have to say, I like this way even better than my old way of using stationery.
 And, it will work with any version of Apple Mail.

 I have been using the stationery feature in Apple Mail as a way to create reusable email templates for quite some time now.
 It’s been a time saver!
 Unfortunately, Apple removed the stationery feature from the Mail app in macOS Mojave.
 So, now what?
 Check out the video tutorial and the instructions below.

 Steps to create an email template